ucsb-cs130a/PA2/README.md

 `GraphTest.cpp` gives an example for how we call each of your GraphAnalyzer methods.

-To run `GrapTest`, run the following commands:
+To run `GraphTest`, run the following commands:
 ```
 make
 ./GraphTester